NOAA-CSL/MELODIES-MONET/docs/appendix/machine-specific-install.rst

     environment is still activated, get the most recent branches of MONET and MONETIO using GitHub, and link them with conda.
 This is done because MONET and MONETIO are still in active development.
-Create a 'monet-base' folder (e.g. in your work location on cheyenne).
+Create a 'monet-base' folder (e.g. in your /glade/work/ directory on cheyenne, but it can be anywhere).

     Set up and link MONET within monet-base::